briancantrell/dsig-airtable/README.md

 `yarn test`
 tests will write to the Airtable base specified in AIRTABLE_BASE_ID, currently using the same test base for development and testing.

+## Development

+To run a function locally use
+`serverless invoke local -f processRideReports`

 ## Deploying

 There are two serverless framework "stages". dev and production.